-If a copyright owner of published literary, dramatic or musical work is concerned that infringing copies may be imported into the UK from abroad he can give notice in writing to the Commissioners for HM Revenue and Customs that he is the copyright owner and that he requests the Commissioners to treat as prohibited goods printed copies of the work for a period specified in the notice (the period cannot exceed 5 years or beyond the period for which copyright is to subsist).
+If a copyright owner of published literary, dramatic or musical work suspects that infringing copies may be imported into the UK, they can give written notice to the Commissioners for HM Revenue and Customs that they are the copyright owner – requesting that the prohibited goods are treated as printed copies of the work for a period specified in that notice.
+This period cannot exceed 5 years (or longer than the period for which copyright is to subsist).

-The Commissioners can only, however, treat as prohibited goods infringing copies which are imported into the UK from outside the European Economic Area or which have been imported from the European Economic Area where they are not in free circulation.
+However, the Commissioners can only treat as prohibited goods infringing copies which are imported into the UK from outside the European Economic Area (EEA), or from the EEA where they are not in free circulation.

-It is open to a Defendant in a claim for copyright infringement to undertake to take a licence to allow them to reproduce the work.
-If a licence is agreed or granted then an injunction against or order for delivery up by the Defendant cannot be made.
-In such circumstances any damages or account of profits awarded to the Claimant are limited to double the amount which would have been payable by the Defendant had such a licence been granted before the earliest infringement.
+A defendant can undertake to take a licence allowing them to reproduce the work – in which case, an injunction or order for delivery up cannot be made.
+In these circumstances, any damages or account of profits awarded to the claimant will be limited to double the amount which would have been payable had a licence been granted before the earliest infringement.